ohcnetwork/ayushma/README.md

 # Ayushma AI

-This is a Django Project
+Empowering Nurses with Multilingual ICU Protocols.
+Leveraging the rapid advancements in AI technology, created multilingual interfaces that assist nurses in rapidly upgrading their knowledge about ICU protocols.
+This is a Django project.

 ## Requirements